Deploying SCONE LAS

 kubectl logs las-fbhgn

-and this will print a log which might look as follows
+And this will print a log that might look as follows:

 /var/run/aesmd/aesm.socket not found - Starting local in-container AESM service